ThecherryOntop/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 4. A function that reverse the content of an array of integer

 5. A function that changes all lowercase to a string of uppercase

+6. A function that capitalizes all words in a string"